miaulightouch/obs-virtual-cam/README.md

 ## Donate

-If you like this plugin, you can donate to original author via [Paypal.me](https://www.paypal.me/obsvirtualcam)
+Please consider donating to CatxFish, the original author of this plugin.
+[Paypal.me](https://www.paypal.me/obsvirtualcam)